bldamalla/ProtStructs.jl/docs/src/index.md

 This suggests that there may be no need to allocate data for the protein topology in each recorded frame in a trajectory.

-[^2]: Except of course when considering bond breaking in reactive force fields
+[^2]: Except of course when considering bond breaking in reactive force fields.

 ## Slight disclaimer